drug-design/course/docs/chapters/protein-structure.md

 #### Hydration Layer

-Globular proteins in aqueous solutions are surrounded by a hydration layer.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/hydration-layer-431a7c49'><i class='fa fa-play' aria-hidden='true'></i></button>Globular proteins in aqueous solutions are surrounded by a hydration layer.
 Fixed water molecules (cyan spheres) occur primarily in positions where they can hydrogen bond to polar groups of the protein.

 ![](https://media.drugdesign.org/course/protein-structure/hydration_layer.png){: loading=lazy }